johnpuddephatt/happen/_case/zoopla.md

   It responded by re-examining its B2B marketing, and commissioned Happen to develop and produce a series of video animation explainers, with the aim of convincing agents to stick with or switch to Zoopla.
 quote: |
-  “These new videos and animations have helped us win new customers and convince existing ones to use more of our services.
-We couldn’t be happier.”
+  These new videos and animations have helped us win new customers and convince existing ones to use more of our services.
+We couldn’t be happier.

   Danielle Gauci, Head of Marketing, Zoopla Property Group
 results: |